A whole leg of organic lamb, bone in

 - Heat a dry frying pan over a medium flame until hot.
-Add all of the whole and toast for a few minutes until their aromatic oils are released.
-Be very careful not to burn them.
+Add all of the whole spices and toast them for a few minutes until their aromatic oils are released.
+Be very careful not to let them burn.

-- Remove the spices from the heat and grind them into a fine powder in a pestle and mortar.
-If you don’t have a pestle and mortar, place the spices in a bowl and use the back of a spoon to crush them.
+- Remove the spices from the heat and grind them to a fine powder in a pestle and mortar.
+If you don’t have a pestle and mortar, you can use the back of a spoon to crush them.

 - Add the chilli flakes, sweet paprika and sea salt, grinding until you have a smooth powder.
-Add the garlic and ginger and pound them to a paste.
+Then add the garlic and ginger and pound everything to a rough paste.

-- Place your leg of lamb in a roasting dish and rub the paste over the skin, making sure it get into all the nooks and crannies and is evenly spread.
-Cover the leg with cling film and put it into the fridge for 4 hours to let the flavours sink in.
-For the best results, let it rest overnight.
+- Pop your leg of lamb into a roasting dish and rub the paste over the skin, making sure it get into all the nooks and crannies and is evenly spread.
+Cover the leg with cling film and leave it to rest in the fridge for at least 4 hours – ideally overnight.
+This lets the flavours sink in.

-- Remove the lamb leg from the fridge 30 minutes before cooking to allow it to come to room temperature.
-Pre-heat your oven to 180°C.
+- Remove the lamb from the fridge 30 minutes before cooking to let it come to room temperature.
+Pre-heat your oven to 180°C fan.

-- Place the leg of lamb in the oven and cook for 1 hour and 20 minutes.
-When it’s done, wrap it in foil and cover in a tea towel to let it rest before carving.
+- Roast the leg of lamb for 1 hour and 20 minutes.
+When it’s done, wrap it in foil and cover in a tea towel to let it rest for around 20 minutes before carving.